-The closest extant source of potable water is an unnamed tributary of Thames river which runs approximately 250m West of the study area.
-The water resources that exist close to the study area do not necessarily indicate archaeological potential.
+The closest extant source of potable water is Kettle Creek which passes east of the study area, Lake Erie also lies south of the study area.
+The water resources that exist and existed close to the study area indicate archaeological potential.